53 Chair | House of Finn Juhl

 Seat height: 37.5 cm

-Comfort and Details from a Lost Time
+Comfort From a Lost Time